 Serbia has updated the conditions for entering the country.
 Transit without COVID-19 test is allowed.

-Following the clarifications of 15 August 2020 on the modification of the conditions for entry into the territory of the Republic of Serbia in the context of the COVID-19 pandemic, the Ministry of Foreign Affairs informs that on the evening of 20 August the Serbian authorities issued a new decision to revise the conditions. entry and transit in the Republic of Serbia, applicable to persons arriving from Romania, Bulgaria, Croatia and Northern Macedonia.
+Following the clarifications of 15 August 2020 on the changing conditions of entry into the territory of the Republic of Serbia in the context of the COVID-19 pandemic, the Ministry of Foreign Affairs informs that on the evening of 20 August the Serbian authorities issued a new decision to revise the conditions of entry. entry and transit in the Republic of Serbia, applicable to persons arriving from Romania, Bulgaria, Croatia and Northern Macedonia.

 Transit without COVID-19 test is allowed.